-- Permeable paving in parking spaces / in curtilage areas. - Typically, road gullies discharge to tree pits (with high level overflow to the piped surface water network) - Surface water runoff from Duplex's roofs will be routed to the proposed surface water pipe network via the stone reservoir beneath permeable paved parking.
-Note, this detail does not rely on infiltration, the stone reservoir is intended to provide an additional element of attenuation storage. - Surface water runoff from apartment roofs will be captured by green roofs (sedum blanket) prior to being routed to piped surface water drainage network. - Attenuation of the 1 in 30 year return period storms in underground attenuation chambers (Stormtech) with the difference between the 1 in 100 year event and the 1 in 30 year event is being attenuated above ground in shallow basins.
-Note: Our calculation has not allowed for any infiltration when calculating the attenuation volume. - Installation of a vortex flow control device (Hydrobrake or equivalent), limiting surface water discharge from the site to 13.71 l/sec/ha. - Surface water discharge will also pass via a Class 1 full retention fuel / oil separator (sized in accordance with permitted discharge from the site)."
+Permeable paving in parking spaces / in curtilage areas.

+Typically, road gullies discharge to tree pits (with high level overflow to the piped surface water network)

+Surface water runoff from duplex roofs will be routed to the proposed surface water pipe network via the stone reservoir beneath permeable paved parking.
+Note, this detail does not rely on infiltration, the stone reservoir is intended to provide an additional element of attenuation storage.

+Surface water runoff from apartment roofs will be captured by green roofs (sedum blanket) prior to being routed to piped surface water drainage network.

+Attenuation of the 1 in 100 year return period storms in underground attenuation chambers (Stormtech).
+Provision of above ground storage for the 100 year less the 30 year storm volume is not feasible due to steep site gradients.
+Note: Our calculation has not allowed for any infiltration when calculating the attenuation volume.

+Installation of a vortex flow control device (Hydrobrake or equivalent).

+Surface water discharge will also pass via a Class 1 full retention fuel / oil separator (sized in accordance with permitted discharge as set out in SD10A/0041).

-In addition as outlined in the Infrastructure Report "Rainfall Depth Factored for Climate Change (as per GDSDS) is 20% (in accordance with GDSDS Volume 2, Chapter."
+In addition as outlined in the Infrastructure Report the Rainfall Depth Factored for Climate Change (as per GDSDS)" is 10%.